 Learn how to establish and integrate employee values into your company mission statement and day-to-day processes to improve your company culture and performance.

 Why Employee Values Matter

 Today’s businesses function within the information age.
 Employees have more information than they’ve ever had, and many business owners are more transparent than ever.
 This makes employee values even more crucial because:

 - The prevalence of social media and networking means candidates and recruiters can research your company’s ethics with just a few clicks.

 - The growth of global recruitment exposes companies to divergent customs and social norms.

-- The ascendance of the millennial workforce brings a new set of behavioral expectations to the workplace.
+- The ascendance of the millennial and Gen Z workforce brings a new set of behavioral expectations to the workplace.

 “We’re like fishes in a bowl,” says Nan DeMars, author of You’ve Got to be Kidding – How to Keep Your Job Without Losing Your Integrity.
 “Everyone is watching what corporations and employees are doing and ethics has an important role to play.”

-Implementing and enforcing employee values and ethics can help your company:
+Implementing and enforcing employee ethics can help your company:

-While it may seem that work ethics are situational and local, Ethics and Compliance Officer Association’s COO Tim Mazur points out six values common to all cultures:
+While it may seem that employee ethics are situational and local, Ethics and Compliance Officer Association’s COO Tim Mazur points out six values common to all cultures: